-Best Management Practice for the Management of Confined Spaces in Breweries
+Best Practice for the Management of Confined Spaces in Breweries

-The purpose of this document is to provide a helpful, consistent guideline for Brewers Association (BA) members to use when working in and around confined spaces in the brewery.
+The purpose of this document is to provide a helpful, consistent guideline for Brewers Association (BA) members to use when working in and around confined spaces in breweries.
 Employers and employees must work together to assure a safe workplace.

 Employers must perform workplace hazard assessments to identify confined spaces and then develop engineering controls, safe work practices and provide training and equipment to safely manage confined spaces.
 Employees have the responsibility to conduct themselves in a safe manner according to the equipment and training they have received.